 Advantages for pick up at MOVE: You have opportunities for classes at MOVE with pilates, yoga, massage, wellness coaching, etc. Other stores are nearby to shop or have a cup of coffee.

-DISTRIBUTION at MOVE Fitness and Wellness Studio: Wed.
+DISTRIBUTION at MOVE Fitness and Wellness Studio (www.movewellness.com): Wed.
 8 a.m. until Noon.

-This is a NEW pick up location in Plymouth.
-It is a specialty grocery store offering grass-fed meat, eggs, dairy products, and organic, gluten-free, nonGMO products.
+This is a specialty grocery store in Plymouth that offers grass-fed meat, eggs, dairy products, and organic, gluten-free, nonGMO products.
 Shares will be outside on the north side of the building.
 This will be a “self-serve” pickup spot, so please check off your name on the clipboard, follow the instructions on the white board, and take a paper newsletter if needed.
 Pure Pastures staff can answer limited questions.
 Shares will not be refrigerated, so please pick up shares promptly (especially on hot days!) to enjoy your produce at its freshest.
 Pure Pastures is not responsible for shares left unclaimed, unless prior arrangements have been made.

 Advantages for pick up at Pure Pastures: There are opportunities for extra purchases from “a healthy alternative to the big chain supermarkets”.